Start here

 The problem: Your finished piece has visible fingerprints baked into the surface.

-The fix: Wear thin latex or nitrile gloves while handling finished pieces if prints are becoming a recurring problem.
+The fix: Wear thin craft gloves while conditioning and shaping raw clay if fingerprints or skin comfort are recurring issues.
 You can also wet sand light surface marks after baking if the design still suits that finish path.

 Mistake #3: Clay Sticking to Everything